Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 # Introduction to Undefined Behavior
 Coming from a high-level language like Python or Java, you might not be familiar with the concept of undefined behavior.
 In C/C++ (and even in unsafe Rust!) you can write code that is not defined by the language.
 [This allows the compiler to
-make optimizations that would not be possible otherwise](https://blog.llvm.org/2011/05/what-every-c-programmer-should-know_14.html) and while most C/C++ programmers are aware of this, some of them don't know the full extent of what is and what is not undefined behavior.
+make optimizations that would not be possible otherwise](https://blog.llvm.org/2011/05/what-every-c-programmer-should-know_14.html).
+Bounds checking is a good example of this.
+If you have an array of 10 elements and you try to access the 11th element, the compiler can assume that this will never happen and optimize the code accordingly(e.g. with [automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization)). and while most C/C++ programmers are aware of this, some of them don't know the full extent of what is and what is not undefined behavior.

 For example, the following code is [undefined behavior in C/C++](https://blog.regehr.org/archives/213):
 ```c